Eno-Mario/typescript/README.md

-Combine existing interfaces into intersection types in exercise-2-create-intersection-types-start.ts, available in the zip below.
+Complete the mapped type in exercise-3-complete-a-mapped-type-start.ts, available in the zip below.